CZ-NIC/fred-docs/Concepts/Billing.rst

 Billing in the FRED is targeted at **registrars**, who are charged for various operations, such as registrations, renewals, or the annual fee.
-The FRED supports both *prepaid* and *postpaid* mode, which can be configured *per operation*.
+The FRED supports both *prepaid* and *postpaid* model, which can be configured *per operation*.

 A virtual account is managed for each registrar, which holds just the amount of **credit** without a specific currency.
 Incoming payments increase the credit on this account and charging for operations decreases it.
 The current state of credit is available over EPP.
 An account is kept for each zone separately.

-.. rubric:: Payment mode
+.. rubric:: Payment model

-If a charged operation has the **prepaid mode** associated with it, it **fails** when there is not enough credit.
-(EPP response code: :code:`2104 Billing failure`.)
+If a charged operation has the **prepaid model** associated with it, it **fails** when there is not enough credit (EPP response code: :code:`2104 Billing failure`).
-Therefore registrars must pay in advance.
+Therefore registrars must pay in advance to use these operations.

-If a charged operation has the **postpaid mode** associated with it, it **succeeds** even when there is not enough credit.
+If a charged operation has the **postpaid model** associated with it, it **succeeds** even when there is not enough credit.
 Therefore registrars do not have to pay in advance.
 This situation can create debt and it is up to the Registry to force registrars to pay it off.

-Each operation can have a different mode.
-Generally, setting the mode means to (dis)allow negative credit.
+Each operation can have a different model.
+Generally, setting the model means to (dis)allow negative credit.

 .. contents:: Chapter TOC